 Visiting the department

 Marquette's Graduate School also holds open houses.
-The next one is Thursday, November 8, 2018.
+The next one is TBD.
 Campus tours will take place at 4 p.m.
 Meet in the Alumni Memorial Union.
 For more information and to RSVP, please visit the Graduate School website.